st-user/zerodep-web-push-java/README.md

 Sub-modules for this functionality are available from [zerodep-web-push-java-ext-jwt](https://github.com/st-user/zerodep-web-push-java-ext-jwt).

-These sub-modules are optional, so you can also implement such functionality by yourself by using classes and interfaces in `com.zerodeplibs.webpush.jwt` package.
+These sub-modules are optional, so you can also make such functionality by yourself by using classes and interfaces in `com.zerodeplibs.webpush.jwt` package.

 </details>

 <details>
     <summary><b>HTTP Client</b></summary>

 Application servers need to send HTTP requests to push services in order to request the delivery of push messages.
 Helper components for this functionality are available from the `com.zerodeplibs.webpush.httpclient` package.
 Each of these helper components utilizes a third-party HTTP Client library.
 Supported libraries are listed below.

 - [OkHttp](https://square.github.io/okhttp/)